How and Why to Research a Company

 Want to Ace That Interview?

 Read anything and everything you can about your target company.
-Use Google to find the employer's website.
-Then review the site to see what the company is saying about itself.
+Use Google to find the employer's website and check the company’s social media profiles.
+Then review the sites to see what the company is saying about itself.

-Spend a little extra time to research the company before your interview can make the difference between getting a second interview (or a job offer), and being passed by.
+Spending a little extra time to research the company before you apply and interview can make the difference between getting noticed by your dream company or getting passed over.